Contrast-Security-OSS/docs/content/installation/ruby/RubyConfig.md

 1. The current working directory (e.g., *./contrast_security.yaml*)
 2. A subdirectory called *config*, which is the default for Ruby on Rails applications (e.g., *./config/contrast_security.yaml*)
+3. Within the server's *etc/contrast* directory (e.g. */etc/contrast/contrast_security.yaml*)
 3. Within the server's *etc* directory (e.g., */etc/contrast_security.yaml*)

-## Ruby Service and Ruby Agent
+## Service Configuration

+The ruby agent launches an executable on startup that also needs access to the configuration files.
+Since the service is generally launched by the ruby agent process it has access to the same configuration file as the agent.
+However if the service is started independently it will attempt to use the same load path described above for its configuration file.

-Configuration files for Ruby on Rails applications are usually stored in the *./config* directory of the application.
-The Ruby service can share the application's configuration file if the service's working directory is also the base directory of the Rails application.
-Both the agent and the service use the *./config/contrast_security.yaml* path; however, this isn't required.
-The Ruby service can run from any other directory on the server - in which case, it should have its own copy of the configuration file.
+In other words, the service can share the application's configuration file if (as is usually the case) the service's working directory is also the base directory of the Rails application.
+Both the agent and the service use the *./config/contrast_security.yaml* path.

 ### Tagging

-The Ruby agent and service support the full array for tagging messages to the Contrast server.
-To apply these tags, you must update your configuration files in either the agent or the service.
+The Ruby agent supports the full array of tagging messages to the Contrast server.
+To apply these tags, you must update your configuration files.
 Tags in the configuration are comma-separated alphanumeric strings.
 Each tag will be attached to a corresponding message from the agent or service, depending which field is set.

 For **server** tags, update the configuration of the service.
 If there isn’t one, add a top-level `server` field to the *contrast_security.yaml* file.
 Under that heading, add a `tags` field, which you may set to any comma-separated alphanumeric string.